AIL 1B: St Mary’s College 14 City of Armagh 20

 Cormac Fox knocks over Armagh’s early penalty.

-It got worse for the boys from the Orchard County as St Mary’s received a penalty try on the 27th minute following a trip on Dave Fanagan by Tim McNeice, McNeice getting 10 minutes in the bin for his efforts.
+It got worse for the boys from the Orchard County as St Mary’s received a penalty try on the 27th minute following a trip on by Tim McNeice, McNeice getting 10 minutes in the bin for his efforts.

 Hugo Conway sprints clear for St Mary’s second score.

 However, the visitors saw out the rest of yellow card without further incident, and on McNeice’s return they went back on the attack, this time with more success.
-A clever line by the industrious Chris Colvin pulled the defence wide for Willis to cut inside and scamper under the uprights, giving Fox a simple conversion to take the score to 14 – 10 in St Mary’s favour at half time.
+A clever line by the industrious pulled the defence wide for Willis to cut inside and scamper under the uprights, giving Fox a simple conversion to take the score to 14 – 10 in St Mary’s favour at half time.

 Mary’s applied the early pressure at the start of the second half but a break and offload by McNeice saw replacement Faloon crash over to put Armagh in front and with Fox adding the extras they lead by three points on the 45th minute.